LLyaudet/RatioDelta/README.md

 ## Voltage divider, and beyond?

-If we look at ratio-alpha (a/b) + 1,
+If we look at ratio-iota (a/b) + 1,
 when you have a voltage divider (<https://en.wikipedia.org/wiki/Voltage_divider>) with two resistors, the coefficient applied to tension is (Z2/(Z1+Z2)) = 1 / (Z1/Z2 + 1).
 Thus, we could, but probably should not, add:

 - inverted... when you take the inverse of it.

-And the coefficient in a voltage divider is inverted ratio-alpha, for example.
+And the coefficient in a voltage divider is inverted ratio-iota, for example.
 But it is clearly not the most efficient way to compute it.
 And if we look at the variable offset versions of it: